 I will share why I didn’t buy it (I still haven’t bought a single course online) and who we strongly recommend it for.
-If anyone from income school felt I shared too much paid information, please let me know and I will gladly removed some of it as I really respect and admire the work done.
+If anyone from income school felt I shared too much vital information, please let me know and I will gladly remove some of it as I really respect and admire the work done.

-Firstly, this is not a get rich superfast way (like people promoting dropshipping, facebook ads).
-It is also not a guaranteed get rich scheme too (you can failed if you find the wrong niche too).
-But it is a very focused method to build multiple way on creating consistent traffic to your sites.
+Firstly, this is not a get rich superfast way (like people promoting dropshipping, Facebook ads from Internet marketing).
+It is also not a guaranteed get rich scheme too (you can fail if you find the wrong niche too).
+But it is a very focused method to build multiple ways on creating consistent traffic to your sites.
 Basically they promote on creating niche or authority sites.

 What is Income School?